 “Look, we support a peace regime, a peace mechanism by which countries can move forward toward peace,” State Department spokeswoman Heather Nauert said in September.
 “But … our main focus is on the denuclearization of the Korean Peninsula, and that’s something we’ve been very clear with many governments about.”

 This difference in aims has put the two sides at loggerheads.
 North Korean state media outlets have criticized the U.S. negotiating stance, which emphasizes nuclear weapons.

 “Let us adopt the declaration on ending war, build a peace mechanism to make durable peace,” the North’s state-run Korean Central News Agency wrote last summer.
 “Let us not insist on ‘denuclearization first’ only and never pardon the unreasonable act of the U.S. forcing the north to make a unilateral concession!”

 The U.S. government is wary of rushing into a declaration of the end of the Korean War for much the same reason that North Korea wants it.
 Even though such a declaration may not carry significant legal weight, it would serve as a symbolic recognition of North Korea as a nuclear state and strengthen calls to downsize the U.S. military presence in South Korea.

 Any declaration could also be seen domestically as a capitulation by Trump, marring what his administration has portrayed as a clear victory for his “maximum pressure” approach.
 If the declaration were too weak, North Korea could reject it out of worries that it could be overturned by a subsequent government; if it were too strong, the United States would have given up one of its strongest cards too early in negotiations.

-But with progress slow on the denuclearization front more than three months after Trump met with Kim, the United States may be forced to consider methods of speeding it up.
+But with progress slow on the denuclearization front even after Trump met with Kim, the United States may be forced to consider methods of speeding it up.